 Please review the updated support policies for Dynamics 365 Customer Engagement applications (Sales, Customer Service, Field Service, Project Service Automation, and Marketing) and Finance and Operations.

 For customers who are currently running older versions of Dynamics 365, we will continue to provide you with the ability to schedule an update to the latest version and want to make sure this effort is as seamless as possible through continuous improvements in our update engine.

 For Dynamics 365 (online) Customer Engagement applications, we sent update communications in May, 2018 to all customers running v8.1 and have scheduled updates.
 Customers running v8.2 should plan to update to the latest version by January 31, 2019.

 For Dynamics 365 for Finance and Operations (online), all customers running versions 7.0, 7.1, 7.2, and 8.0 should update to the latest version by April 2019.
 The only exception to being on the latest version is for customers with unfulfilled extension requests by Microsoft.
 For these customers, support for version 7.3 will be available until April 30, 2020.

 We will continue to fully support older versions of Dynamics 365 applications until the time frame mentioned earlier.
 After those dates, we will only support the latest generally available version.

 How do you know what is part of the new release?

 Microsoft publishes release notes, which contain a summary of all the new features and improvements as well as information on when they are planned to be available.
 Release notes will be published in advance of each major update to help you plan for the new capabilities.
-The release notes for the October 2018 update will be published on July 23, 2018.
+The release notes for the October 2018 update was published on July 23, 2018.

 How can you validate changes in the updates early?